mijanr/Synthesis-Studio/README.md

-# Generative Adversarial Networks (GANs)
+# Generative Models
-This repository contains the implementation of various GANs techniques.
+This repository contains the implementation of various generative models, e.g., GANs, VAEs, Transformers, Diffusion Models, etc.

+## GANs
+GANs folder contains the implementation of various GANs, e.g., DCGAN, cGAN, AcGAN, LS-GAN etc.
  `src` folder contains the implementation of the GANs, and `notebooks` folder contains the notebooks used to train and test the models.

- Most of the models will be trained on the MNIST, Fashion-MNIST, and CIFAR-10 datasets.
-To train the models on the other datasets, you can use the same code with minor changes with the shapes.
+## AE_VAEs
+AE_VAEs folder contains the implementation of various Autoencoders and Variational Autoencoders.
+    `src` folder contains the implementation of the models, and `notebooks` folder contains the notebooks used to train and test the models.

+## Transformers

+## Diffusion Models

+## References

+## Requirements